 In modern times, hemp uses have been widely expanded upon.
 Just for starters, hemp can be used as a source for biomass fuel.
 A biomass fuel is a fuel that is made in a sustainable way and that consists only of natural components.
 It is speculated that hemp is such a rich source for this fuel that it could “provide all of our gas, oil, and coal energy needs and end dependency on fossil fuels.”
 If the idea of Henry Ford making cars out of crops entertained you, you will be even more impressed by today’s reality.
 In 2016, a man from Key West proudly displayed his modern Mazda “replica” made mostly out of cannabis hemp.
 Imagine a vehicle made out of sustainable material that runs on sustainable material!
 All this and more can be possible through the cultivation of hemp.

 Industrial Hemp Uses

 After the better part of a century, the United States is finally rejoining the rest of the world in the cultivation of hemp.
 Although hemp products have been available for purchase in the United States all this time, we have been importing the products instead of producing our own and exporting to other countries for our profit.
 Due to the new classification of “industrial hemp” and the 2014 National Farm Bill, individual states are now allowed to cultivate this vital plant.

 The 2014 Farm Bill defined industrial hemp as any variant of the Cannabis sativa L. species that contains Non-Detectable THC.
-THC is the psychotropic compound found in all cannabis plants.
+THC is the intoxicating compound found in all cannabis plants.
 While it is useful in many ways, the THC compound is notorious for being the inebriating aspect of cannabis hemp.
 The Farm Bill also allows for the growing of this plant across the country.